 The market for products produced and sold by Seamap is primarily dependent upon activity within the hydrographic, oceanographic and marine seismic industries, including the re-fitting or updating of existing vessels and the equipping of new vessels.
 The products are utilized by hydrographic and geotechnical survey vessels whose activities are not limited to oil and gas related operations.
 Our Seamap business has benefited from equipping new-build vessels and from re-equipping older vessels with newer, more efficient technology.
-Recent increased activity for ocean bottom node ("OBN") surveys has resulted in additional inquiries for Seamap's source controller and RGPS positioning products.
+Recent increased activity for ocean bottom node surveys has resulted in additional inquiries for Seamap's source controller and RGPS positioning products.
 In addition, as Seamap has expanded its installed base of products our business for replacements, spare parts, repairs and support services has expanded.
-We expect the addition of the SeaLink product line in the first quarter of fiscal 2019 will further expand the opportunities for Seamap and allow us to bundle various products and equipment for a given project.
-Due to the required expansion of our existing facilities necessary to support the manufacture and repair of the streamer products, the towed streamer products did not make a significant contribution in fiscal 2019 and the costs associated with these products exceeded the revenue they generated.
-We expect increasing revenues from that product line in fiscal 2020 and beyond.
+We expect the SeaLink product line, which was introduced in the first quarter of fiscal 2019, will further expand the opportunities for Seamap and allow us to bundle various products and equipment for a given project.
+Although the Sealink product line did not make a significant contribution in fiscal 2019, due mainly to the costs associated with opening a new production facility and initiating manufacturing and repair activities of the towed streamer products, we expect increasing revenues from this product line in fiscal 2020 and beyond.
 Based on orders received to date, we believe our production facility in Malaysia will operate near capacity for the balance of fiscal 2020.
 We are investigating various ways in which to increase our capacity in that facility.